 In this issue of Encounters, we examine of the organizational structure of the most advanced alternative economic system in the world – the solidarity economy in Brazil.

-In this issue of Encounters, we examine of the most advanced alternative economic system in the world – the solidarity economy in Brazil.
+In this issue of Encounters, we examine one of the most advanced alternative economic systems in the world – the solidarity economy in Brazil.

 On February 16, attorneys general from 15 countries met in the capital of Brazil to exchange information related to the Brazilian construction firm Odebrecht and its involvement in corruption scandals in their countries.

 Southeastern Brazil has been devastated by toxic mud due to a dam that burst at an iron-ore mine in November.
 Brazil is calling it the worst environmental disaster in its history.